 More information is available at:

 Update of the EMQN/ACGS best practice guidelines for molecular analysis of Prader-Willi and Angelman syndromes | European Journal of Human Genetics (nature.com)

 (15q11 Duplication Syndrome).

-The SALSA MS-MLPA Probemix ME028-C1 Prader-Willi/Angelman contains 47 (MS−)MLPA probes with amplification products between 129 and 481 nt.
-Six MS-MLPA probes contain an HhaI recognition site and provide information on the methylation status of the 15q11 chromosomal region.
-All probes will also give information on copy number changes in the analysed sample.
-In addition, 11 reference probes are included which are not affected by HhaI digestion and detect genes located outside the 15q11 region.
-Also, two digestion control probes are included in this probemix that indicate whether or not restriction endonuclease digestion in the MS-MLPA reaction was complete.
-Complete probe sequences and the identity of the genes detected by the reference probes is available online (www.mlpa.com
+The SALSA MS-MLPA Probemix ME028-D1 Prader-Willi/Angelman contains 49 (MS-)MLPA probes with amplification products between 129 and 481 nucleotides (nt).
+36 probes are target probes of which eight contain a HhaI recognition site and provide information on the methylation status of the 15q11 chromosomal region.
+All probes present will also give information on copy number changes in the analysed sample.
+In addition, 11 reference probes are included that are not affected by HhaI digestion and detect genes located outside the 15q11 region.
+Also, two digestion control probes are included in this probemix indicating whether or not restriction endonuclease digestion in the MS-MLPA reaction was complete.
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com

 This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
 More information on how to interpret observations on these control fragments can be found in the MS-MLPA General Protocol and online at www.mrcholland.com